pmahnke/mahnke-cocktails/recipe/margarita_hibiscus.md

 stars: 0
 base_spirits: "Reposado Tequila"
 youtube: "GiNen9YukD8"
+description: "A refreshing and vibrant modern Margarita that incorporates the floral and tangy notes of a homemade hibiscus syrup."
 excerpt: |
   The margarita hibiscus cocktail is a refreshing and vibrant drink that combines the classic margarita with the floral notes of hibiscus.
 It typically includes tequila, orange liqueur, lime juice, and a homemade hibiscus syrup.
 The syrup adds a beautiful pink hue and a slightly sweet and tangy flavor to the drink.
 ---